Deadline World Tour: Commercial performance

 Tickets for the European and North American concerts went on sale on February 27.
 Due to anticipated demand, two additional shows were announced, one for each venue at Wembley Stadium in London and Stade de France in Paris.
 Two additional shows were also announced for Citi Field in New York City, Rogers Stadium in Toronto, and SoFi Stadium in Los Angeles due to the North American shows selling out.

 On May 15, 2025, all tickets for the two shows at Goyang Stadium were sold out shortly after they were released.
 Limited-view seats were then made available on May 22 to meet high demand.

 Set list

 This set list is from the July 5, 2025, concert in Goyang.
-It may not represent all shows throughout the tour.
+It does not represent all shows throughout the tour.